avrumnoor/gatsby-portfolio-avrum/src/data/blog/blog-3/index.md

 categories: ["frameworks", "jekyll", "hugo", "gatsby", "web development"]
 image: "./e4d5ed47ee58aa859995cae2a4e83221.webp"
 imageCredit: https://dribbble.com/shots/13972666-faces
-date: "2015-05-01T22:12:03.284Z"
+date: "2020-06-23T22:12:03.284Z"
 time: 3
-description: "You probably have heard of React, Angular, and Vue.
+description: "Many of you probably have heard of React, Angular, and Vue.
 They're popular JavaScript frameworks that many professional web developers use to build fancy website with great functionalities.
-Most importantly, they make web development a fun and easy task.
-However, did you know that there are easier frameworks to use?
-Check out these other simple-to-use web development frameworks."
+They make web development fun, easy, and accessible to everyone.
+However, did you know that there are other frameworks that are much easier than React, Angular, and Vue, some of which are based on programming languages other than JavaScript?
+Check out my favourite non-popular, simple-to-use web development frameworks in this article."
 ---

+# Fun Web Development Frameworks You Never Knew Existed

+> Many of you probably have heard of React, Angular, and Vue.
+They're popular JavaScript frameworks that many professional web developers use to build fancy website with great functionalities.
+They make web development fun, easy, and accessible to everyone.
+However, did you know that there are other frameworks that are much easier than React, Angular, and Vue, some of which are based on programming languages other than JavaScript?
+Check out my favourite non-popular, simple-to-use web development frameworks in this article.

+## 1. Jekyll

+## 2. Hugo

+## 3. Gatsby

 This is my first post on my new fake blog!
 How exciting!